LuaiCoder/-Solidity-Staking-Smart-Contract-for-DEFI-tokens/README.md

 ## Deploy Smart Contract

-    Compile the smart contracts:
+#Compile the smart contracts:

-    bash

     truffle compile

-Run the migration to deploy the smart contracts:
+#Run the migration to deploy the smart contracts:

-    bash

     truffle migrate

 ## Run Tests

 Before running tests, make sure the contracts are compiled and deployed.

-bash

 truffle test